Diderot-Language/examples/README.md

 	cd ..
 To make sure your build works, try:

-	teem-build/bin/unu --version
+	teem-ddro/bin/unu --version

-Note that <code>unu dnorm</code> is a useful command for normalizing the orientation and meta-data in a Nrrd arrays into the consistent representation that the Diderot run-time assumes.
+Note that we do **not** recommend adding this <code>teem-ddro/bin</code> to your path;
+its not very useful.

-Post-processing of Diderot output often generates PNG images, which means you'll unfortunately also need a **separate** Teem build that includes PNG and zlib.
+Instead, post-processing of Diderot output often generates PNG images, which means you'll want a **separate** Teem build that includes PNG and zlib.
 If you don't already have such a Teem build in your path, you can:

 	mkdir teem-util